-Information for Aging Parents Whose Adult Child Has Never Left Home…
+Information for Parents Whose Adult Child Has Never Left Home…

-How a Special Needs Trust Can Be Used to Protect Your Child With a Disability
+How a Special Needs Trust Can Be Used to Protect Your Child or a Loved One With a Disability

-This is the first time in human history that parents face the possibility of having their children with intellectual or physical disabilities outlive them.
-Prior to the great advances in health care, people with physical or intellectual disabilities routinely died at a young age.
-But now, even parents who have lived to become frail or elderly themselves may have disabled adult children who are themselves senior citizens, but are still at home being cared for by their parent(s).
+Because of the tremendous advances in medicine and pharmaceuticals, this is the first time in human history that parents face the possibility of having their disabled child(ren) outlive them.
+Parents who have lived long enough to become frail or elderly themselves may now also have their disabled adult child(ren) who are themselves seniors still at home being cared for by them.
 In fact, sometimes when we assist families in bringing in a professional caregiver for the aged parents, those same caregivers are providing necessary services to the disabled adult child, as well.
-This raises new challenges for those families.
+This raises new challenges for families.

 Protecting a Disabled Adult Child with a Special Needs Trust

 What are the Types of Developmental Disabilities That Justify Creating a Special Needs Trust?